toddcf/code-snippets/deployment/deployment-checklist.md

 1. Delete entire files and images that are no longer being used.
 2. Clean up all remaining files:
+  - HTML:
     - Links to CSS and JS files that are no longer being used.
     - Links to fonts that are no longer being used.
     - Clean up comments.
   - CSS:
+    - Clean up comments.
     - Reduce any single-line rules to one line of code.
     - Add whitespace padding above and below multiple-line blocks of rules.